Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 3 Tech-Support
 All the resource statististics and usage alert are forwarded to syslog.
-All t
+The syslog is automatically monitored by the logrotate.
+During the techsupport data collection all the syslog is also collected as part of the tech-support data

 # 8 Scalability
 Describe key scaling factor and considerations.